-High earners retain the ability to carry forward any unused annual allowances from the previous three tax years and so larger contributions can still be made, which will attract income tax relief of up to 45% (46% in Scotland).
+High earners retain the ability to carry forward any unused annual allowances from the previous three tax years and so larger contributions may be made, which will attract income tax relief of up to 45% (46% in Scotland).

 You are allowed to carry forward any unused annual allowances from the previous three tax years, starting with the earliest year, in order to make a pension contribution in excess of the annual allowance.